 B1.
 Upgrade current EHR system to support tobacco use assessment, cessation, and referral activities.
-(Funding to modify EHR is capped at 20 percent of the total grant award (including indirect costs) during year one.
+(Funding to modify EHR is capped at 25 percent of the total grant award including indirect costs during year one only.
 This includes EHR system upgrades and data clean-up efforts).

+B1.1.
+Utilize EHR to refer patients to the DC Quitline by generating referral forms for fax, secure email, or FTP site delivery or through EHR integration.

+B1.2.
+Create prompts in the EHR aligned with the selected intervention (5As or 2As & R) and screening protocols.

-- B1.1.
-Utilize EHR to refer patients to the DC Quitline by generating referral forms for fax, secure email, or FTP site delivery or through EHR integration. - B1.2.
-Integrate tobacco dependence diagnoses in problem lists and create order sets for tobacco dependence treatment, including pharmacy orders. - B1.3.
-Develop EHR algorithms to identify patients at high-risk of lung cancer to refer to appropriate screening. - B1.4.
-Produce routine aggregate reports for provider assessment and feedback and to document follow-up care or care coordination for treatment or screening. - B2.
-Establish a written protocol that details the process and steps used to create TCP data reports from the EHR.
-The protocol must outline EHR queries and/or Standard Query Language (SQL) procedures used for TCP reports.
+B1.3.
+Integrate tobacco dependence diagnoses in problem lists and create order sets for tobacco dependence treatment, including pharmacy orders.

+B1.4.
+Develop EHR algorithms to identify patients at high-risk of lung cancer to refer to appropriate screening.

+B1.5.
+Produce routine aggregate reports for provider assessment and feedback and to document follow-up care or care coordination for treatment or screening.

+B2.
+Establish and implement a written protocol that details the process and steps used to create grant-required data reports from the EHR.
+The protocol must outline EHR queries and/or Standard Query Language (SQL) procedures used for reports.